2023 Solar Incentives Guide for Bruce, MI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates may be provided by your local utility company, or by your county or state.
-These rebates are essentially cash back that is applied after you purchase solar panels and before tax credits are calculated.
+- Rebates: Solar rebates might be offered by your state or county, or by your local utility company.
+These rebates work as partial refunds that are applied after your purchase of solar panels and before tax credits are calculated.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

-Your local Bruce solar panel installation expert can provide more information about the ITC and how it may apply to your situation.
+Your local Bruce solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.

-More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit applies to you, speak with your local Bruce solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Bruce solar panel installation expert.

 State & Local Solar Incentives